rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README.md

 In our case we observe that the split of train and test data is 90%-10%, i.e. 90% for training and 10% for testing purpose.
 In the training data we have reserved an other 10% for validation.
 The resultant split of data can be observed in the below graph.

 From the below plot we can observe that, a total of 6680 images will be used to train our machine, to further fine tune our parameters we use an other 835 images for validating it.
-And, lastly, we will be using 836 images to test our models performance for various metrics.
+And, lastly, we will be using 836 images to test our models performance for various evaluation of metrics.

 <br>
 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Images/TVT.png" />